chipGPT/nanoGPT/openfasoc/README.md

 # PyPPA - PPA Analyzer Flow In Python
-PyPPA is a Python library for running Power Performance and Area (PPA) analysis and is based on the OpenROAD flow scripts.
+PyPPA is a Python library for running Power Performance and Area (PPA) analysis and is based on [OpenFASoC](https://github.com/idea-fasoc/OpenFASOC) and the [OpenROAD flow scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts).
 Planned features include switchable EDA tools, sweeping ranges of hyperparameters, optimization, and parallelized flows.

 ### Getting Started
 PyPPA is entirely written in Python, except for the TCL scripts called by the EDA tools, and the platform (PDK).